'Everything is on fire': Ukraine region weathers bombardment

 In other developments Tuesday:

-— Nataliia Popova, an adviser to the head of Kharkiv’s regional municipal council in northeast Ukraine, said four people were killed and another 10 were wounded in Russian shelling of the country’s second-largest city.
+— Serhiy Bolvinov, head of the investigative department of the Kharkiv regional police, said five people were killed and 11 others were injured in Russian shelling of the country’s second-largest city on Tuesday.

 — Britain’s Ministry of Defense said in an intelligence report that Ukraine’s coastal defenses have “largely neutralized” Russia’s ability to project maritime force in the northwestern Black Sea.
 “This has undermined the viability of Russia’s original operational design for the invasion, which involved holding the Odesa region at risk from the sea,” the report said.